-If you want to learn new skills, the process doesn’t have to be difficult.
+If you want to learn new skills, the process can be easy and fun.

-What might challenge you, however, is first learning the most effective process for rapidly acquiring expertise.
+Because one thing so many people miss is first learning the most effective process for rapidly acquiring a new skill.

-Then you have all the gurus telling you what to do and how to do it based on their journeys.
+Worse, you have all kinds of gurus telling you what to do and how to do it based on their journeys.

 Sure, sometimes you can follow their tips.